open/close all folders

 - Which, interestingly enough, brings the chain of references full-circle: The comicbook Joker's rictus grin was based off Gwynplaine from the film version of The Man Who Laughs—who had a Glasgow Smile in the original novel.

-- The Bride gives one to a hapless Mook during her battle with the Crazy 88.
+- Kill Bill: The Bride gives one to a hapless Mook during her battle with the Crazy 88.
 Compared to some of the other wounds she inflicted, it's hardly the worst way to go.

 - In Pan's Labyrinth, Captain Vidal gets half a Glasgow Grin on his right cheek, courtesy of Mercedes.

-- Matt Cordell, the eponymous villain in Maniac Cop trilogy, received one when he got shanked in prison.
+- Matt Cordell, the eponymous villain in Maniac Cop trilogy, received one on the right side of his mouth when he got fatally shanked in prison.

-- Robin shoots one to The Dragon Godfrey in the latest Robin Hood film.
+- Robin shoots one to The Dragon Godfrey in Ridley Scott's Robin Hood.